 M-Unit Blue BMW K100RS Electrics

-Our follower, who has a custom K100RS bike, asked us to install the M-Unit Blue control hub, replace the Chinese no-name optics with a diode and connect the Motoscope Pro dashboard.
+Our follower, who has a custom K100RS bike, asked us to install the M-Unit Blue control hub, replace the Chinese no-name optics and connect the Motoscope Pro gauge.
 The main problem was the barely noticeable turn and brake signals, as well as an incomplete and not fully functional dashboard.
-We’ve already done something similar on the BMW K1100LT, so we agreed to do that, especially since the K100 electrics is a little different, and this is the most popular donor for the Cafe bikes thanks to a shortened base and a lighter swing arm relative to the K1100 models.
+We’ve already done something similar on the BMW K1100LT, so we agreed to do that, especially since the K100 electrics is a little different, and this is the most popular donor for the cafe racer bikes thanks to a shortened base and a lighter swing arm relative to the K1100 models.

 The M-Unit installation requires an expensive comprehensive upgrade, but as a result it provides minimalistic handlebar controls, wide functionality, simple and reliable electrics: